 Currently, Smith is one of the hosts of the sports talk show ESPN’s “First Take,” which became wildly popular in 2012 when he and co-host Skip Bayless discussed (argued? shouted?) with each other over various sports topics.
 Recently, the two made waves because of Smith’s comments about Bayless on J.J.
 Redick’s “Old Man and The Three” podcast.
 They reportedly made amends.
-The two-hour long show now pits Max Kellerman against Smith.
+The two-hour long show formerly pitted Max Kellerman against Smith.
 Now, a rotating group of co-hosts, including Chris “Mad Dog” Russo, joust with Smith and Molly Qerim features as the moderator.

-It hasn’t been all smooth sailing between ESPN and Smith.
+It hasn’t been all smooth sailing between ESPN and Smith, though.
 The network suspended him for a week in 2014 for his controversial comments about former NFL running back Ray Rice’s domestic abuse scandal.

 Stephen A. Smith Net Worth